|For Chrome||For Firefox|

-Since then, I’ve expanded the list with more insulting monikers culled from the Internet, as well as a few of my own.
-I’ve also expanded the program, by providing a simple way to change its basic behavior by having the program obtain and update its configuration over the Internet.
+Since then, I’ve expanded the list with more insulting monikers culled from the Internet, as well as a few of my own and suggestions from users.
+I’ve also expanded the program, by providing many options to alter its behavior.
 In fact, Detrumpify is really a rather generic tool now, usable to replace any text with any other text, in any webpage.
-What makes it “Detrumpify” are the default settings.
+What makes it “Detrumpify” are the built-in settings.

 Using Detrumpify is simple.
-Simply install it from the Chrome Web Store, then visit a news site.
+Simply install it from the Chrome Web Store or Firefox Add-Ons page, then visit a news site.
 If you click on the no-Trump icon, you can make some configuration choices such as:

 - clean, dirty, or mixed insults